 How_to_Use_Dried_Flowers

 Drying flowers is just the start.
 Once they’re dry, there are many things you can do with them.
 You can turn them into art, create gifts, or keep them as a cherished memory.
 Whether you’re saving a rose from a special day or drying wildflowers for fun, dried blooms are useful in many ways.
+Here are some of the ways I’ve used this in the past:

 Storing Dried Flowers the Right Way